-The National Park Service has awarded the new 10 year Scorpion Anchorage Kayak Concessionaire Contract to Santa Barbara Adventure Company.
+The National Park Service has awarded the new 10 year Scorpion Anchorage Kayak Concessionaire Contract to Channel Islands Adventure Company.
 The contract will take effect on March 1, 2017.
 Until that time, no guided tours will be available at Scorpion Cove on Santa Cruz Island.
 Guided kayaking tours are still available for Prisoners Harbor and Anacapa Island.

 Kayaking at Santa Cruz Island